mvdan/fdroidcl/README.md

    - Fetch installed applications
    - Should use a `sync` command if always fetching the data above is slow
    - Install, update and remove applications
+ * Interaction with multiple devices at once via ADB:
+   - Transfer apps and their data from one device to another
  * Apk caching

 ### Advantages over the Android client

  * Faster to use command line interface
  * Ability to batch install/update/remove without root nor system privileges
- * Interact between multiple Android devices:
+ * Handle multiple Android devices
-   - Transfer apps and their data from one device to another

 ### Android client features this will never have

  * "Update available" notifications
+ * Run on Android with a user interface
  * Swap apps over WiFi or Bluetooth and local repos